canwe/blog/_posts/2012-04-06-how-to-auto-reload-external-code-changes-in-eclipse-project.md

  [1]: http://veerasundar.com/blog/2012/03/unix-alias-with-parameters-or-opening-sublime-text-editor-from-command-line/

 Working on multiple editors throws in another problem: whenever I make a change in some file outside of Eclipse, the IDE does not silently reload.
 It shows a blank page saying 'The resource is out of sync.
-Press F5 to reload'.
+Press F5 to reload'Â.
 The message started annoying me soon as I had to switch back and forth often.

 It is not just for the multiple editors.
-Even when I do a *git pull,* the resources go out of sync.
+Even when I do a *git pull,*Â the resources go out of sync.

 Then, I found a workaround for this.
 Eclipse provides a built-in option that auto reloads a resource if its out f sync.
-Here's how you  can enable it.
+Here's how you Â can enable it.

-Go to **Window -> Preferences -> General -> Workspace **and check the option **'Refresh using native hooks or polling'**.
+Go to **Window -> Preferences -> General -> Workspace **and check the option **'Refresh using native hooks or polling'Â**.

 So, the next time when you try to open a out of sync file, the IDE will sync it for you (thus saving you a keystroke, one at a time ![:)][2] ).